Brushes, Hammers, Paste and Nails

 Not happy with Vladimir Putin's human rights abuses?

-If the enclosed images “strike a chord” with you consider posting or passing on.…Continue
+If the enclosed images “strike a chord” with you consider posting or passing on.
+(Just right click on image, choose "copy", "paste" or "save as".)
+This…Continue

 On the same day I received an email from Absolute Arts letting me know that one of my photomontages of Mom was to be featured for their 24 hour rotation (not that it brings in money!), I received the link above too.